codepr/webcrawler-from-scratch/chapter1/crawling-logic.md

 	defaultUserAgent string = "Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)"
 )

+// Fetcher is an interface exposing a method to fetch resources, Fetch enable
+// raw contents download.
+type Fetcher interface {
+	// Fetch makes an HTTP GET request to an URL returning a `*http.Response` or
+	// any error occured
+	Fetch(string) (time.Duration, *http.Response, error)
+}

+// LinkFetcher is an interface exposing a methdo to download raw contents and
+// parse them extracting all outgoing links. type LinkFetcher interface {
+	Fetcher
+	// FetchLinks makes an HTTP GET request to an URL, parse the HTML in the
+	// response and returns an array of URLs or any error occured FetchLinks(string) (time.Duration, []*url.URL, error) }

 // ParsedResult contains the URL crawled and an array of links found, json
 // serializable to be sent on message queues type ParsedResult struct {